DKISTDC/level2/README.md

 _Scan_ - Check the entire metadata store for OP candidates and add to the database if they don't exist.
 Update if necessary

-_Qualify_ - Check criteria for invertibility and record if OPs are invertible or not
+[_Qualify_](docs/Invertibility.md) - Check criteria for invertibility and record if OPs are invertible or not

-_Preprocess_ - Preprocess data if necessary, saving intermediate files as needed
+_Preprocess_ - Preprocess data if necessary, saving intermediate files if needed (unknown)

 _Invert_ - Han's Science Team manually inverts the OP